Execution Modes

 Testing Systems Before They Are Real

 The Studio prioritizes simulation, modeling, and controlled evaluation as primary execution tools.
-Architectures are exercised in constrained environments to observe behavior, identify failure modes, and validate assumptions without exposing systems to real-world, institutional, or market consequences.
+System architectures are exercised in constrained environments to observe behavior, identify failure modes, and validate assumptions without exposing systems to real-world, institutional, or market consequences.

 This focus area allows systems to fail safely, early, and informatively, preserving rigor while avoiding premature commitment or external dependency.